calvinkarpenko/calvinkarpenko.github.io/_publications/2021-09-21-sentiment-analysis-2020-us-presidential-election.md

 excerpt: ''
 venue: 'The University of Sheffield'
 paperurl: 'files/pdf/research/2020-presidential-election-msc-thesis.pdf'
 citation: 'Karpenko, C. (2021).
-Can sentiment analysis of Twitter be used to predict the results of the 2020 US Presidential Election?
-Unpublished masters thesis.
+Can sentiment analysis of Twitter be used to predict the results of the 2020 US Presidential Election? &lsqb;Unpublished masters thesis&rsqb;.
 The University of Sheffield.'
 ---